DRobertCC/dBay/README.md

 ## Description

-In this app people can view listed for sale items (cars, motorbikes).
+In this app people can view listed for sale items (cars, motorbikes, etc.).
 Registered users can post new listings, buy items.

 ## Compilation and Execution